ChrisForti/devops-trifecta/README.md

 # Trifecta

-This repository will build a virtual machine, and load it with various scripts.
-That are meant to be a infrastructure starting point.
-For a multitude of developer operations tools.
-It is made so that it can be scaled to whatever the developer requires.
-(Currently only the darwin create vm script has been tested)
+This repository is designed to build a virtual machine and equip it with a variety of scripts, serving as a foundational infrastructure setup for various developer operations tools.
+It is structured to be scalable, accommodating different developer needs and environments.
+Currently, only the VM creation script for Darwin (macOS) has been tested.

 1. from your mac run:
    `darwin-create-vm`